 The amount payable by the user of a fixed asset to its owner for the right to use that asset in production for a specified period of time.
 It is included in the output of the owner and the intermediate consumption of the user.

 Short-term assets that can be very quickly converted into cash.
-They comprise the UK's official holdings of gold, convertible currencies, special drawing rights and changes in the UK reserve position in the International Monetary Fund (IMF).
-Also included between July 1979 and December 1998 are European Currency Units acquired from swaps with the European Co-operation Fund, European Monetary Institute (EMI) and the European Central Bank (ECB).
+They comprise the UK's official holdings of gold, convertible currencies, special drawing rights and changes in the UK reserve position in the IMF.
+Also included between July 1979 and December 1998 are European Currency Units (ECUs) acquired from swaps with the European Monetary Cooperation Fund (EMCF), European Monetary Institute (EMI) and the European Central Bank (ECB).

 These comprise general government, individuals, private non-profit-making bodies serving households and enterprises within the territory of a given economy.

-The term used in the former accounts for the difference between the measures of gross domestic product from the expenditure and income approaches.
+The term used in the former accounts for the difference between the measures of GDP from the expenditure and income approaches.